Marriage Day 30 – Husband’s Dilemma: I Lead You, I Sin Against You

 When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit (John 19:30).

-• Do not lead your wife until you reach a state of sinless perfection.
+• He will not lead his wife until he reaches a state of sinless perfection.

-• Do not lead your wife, but continue your sinning against her.
+• He will not lead his wife but continues sinning against her.

-• Lead your wife while recognizing you’re an imperfect leader.
-Acknowledge that you are a sinner called to lead your spouse.
+• He leads his wife while recognizing he’s an imperfect leader.
+Biff acknowledges that he is a sinner called to lead his wife.

 Time to Reflect

-1. I want you to think about these two statements: Does your theology say, “God’s Judgment of His Son + Your Judgment of Your Spouse = Satisfied Debt,” or “God’s Judgment of His Son + Nothing = Satisfied Debt.”
+1. Does your theology say, “God’s Judgment of His Son + Your Judgment of Your Spouse = Satisfied Debt?”

 Practical Suggestion